Get a FREE, Personalized 7-Day Music Making Course

 That’s where palm muting comes in.

-It’s a guitar technique where you use the heel of your palm to mute the strings you’re not trying to play.
+It’s a technique where you use the heel of your palm to mute the strings you’re not trying to play.

 Practice it and you’ll eventually get a much cleaner sound.